Jorgus1710/FEMchallenge-QRcode/README.md

 }
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development

 Im looking forward to learn best practices or common methods of centering a card or any div for that matter.
 Im curious what will be suited for me as time goes on.

 ### Useful resources

-- Youtube and Google were excellent resources, as well I highly reccomend the following youtube video from Zero to Mastery.io [https://www.youtube.com/watch?v=PY_iIeAKFw0&ab_channel=ZeroToMastery] - the first part of the video is free and is what really helped me understand how important training from a design file is, as well there were numerous tips in the video.
+- Youtube and Google were excellent resources, as well I highly reccomend the following youtube video from ZerotoMastery.io [https://www.youtube.com/watch?v=PY_iIeAKFw0&ab_channel=ZeroToMastery] - the first part of the video is free and is what really helped me understand how important training from a design file is, as well there were numerous tips in the video.
 The rest of the workshop video can be seen through a subscription to (Zerotomatery.io).
 I Highly reccomend it.

 ## Author